Menstrual Cycle and Training: What the Evidence Really Says

 What About Hormonal Contraceptives?

-Hormonal birth control (the pill, patch, ring, hormonal IUD) suppresses the natural hormonal fluctuations described above and replaces them with synthetic hormones at relatively constant levels.
+Hormonal birth control (the pill, patch, ring, hormonal IUD) suppresses the natural hormonal fluctuations described above and replaces them with synthetic hormones at relatively steady levels.
 This means:

-If you are on hormonal contraceptives, the phase-specific training adjustments in this article are less relevant.
-However, tracking your energy, mood, and performance is still valuable for identifying individual patterns.
-Some women on the pill still report a low-energy week during the placebo phase.
+If you are on hormonal contraceptives, there is even less reason to think about training by phase.
+What still matters is the same thing that matters for everyone: tracking your energy, mood, and performance to spot your own patterns.
+Some people on the pill still report a low-energy week during the placebo phase — that is worth logging.